YoungHypo/YoungHypo/README.md

 ## 👋 About Me

-🎓 **Master of Science in Computer Science** at the University of California, Santa Barbara, specializing in:
+🎓 I’m Haibo Yang, **Master of Science in Computer Science** at the University of California, Santa Barbara, specializing in:

 - **Full Stack & Mobile Dev** 💻
 - **Machine Learning** 🤖